 Payments is a unique space where a change in payment instrument tends to impact both buyers and sellers and very often, new payments mechanisms fail because they try to change behaviors at both ends.

 This makes the payment industry, in general, very difficult to disrupt.
-In fact, apart from Paypal, no other business has succeeded in finding widespread global adoption in the payments industry in the last 2 – 3 decades.
+In fact, apart from PayPal, no other business has succeeded in finding widespread global adoption in the payments industry in the last two – three decades.
 The key is to ease in one side at a time and not try to create new user behavior on both sides simultaneously.